-Senate GOP Leaders Push Off Health Care Vote After July 4th
+Senate GOP Leaders Push Off Health Care Vote Until After July 4th

 Politics

-Senate GOP Leaders Push Off Health Care Vote After July 4th
+Senate GOP Leaders Push Off Health Care Vote Until After July 4th

 Updated 3:30 p.m.
 ET

-Facing a perilous path for their health care bill, Senate Republican leaders have decided to push off a vote until after Congress returns from next week's July Fourth recess, GOP aides confirm to NPR's Susan Davis.
+With their health care bill facing a perilous path, Senate Republican leaders have decided to push off a vote until after Congress returns from next week's July Fourth recess, GOP aides confirm to NPR's Susan Davis.

-"We're still working toward getting at least 50 people in a comfortable place," Senate Majority Leader Mitch McConnell said on Tuesday.
+"We're still working toward getting at least 50 people in a comfortable place," Senate Majority Leader Mitch McConnell said Tuesday at a press conference on Capitol Hill.
 Despite the delay, McConnell confirmed that Republican senators were heading to the White House to meet with President Trump later in the afternoon to continue work on the issue.

 If three Republicans oppose the bill, it cannot pass.
-The GOP holds 52 seats, with Vice President Mike Pence as a potential tie-breaker.
+The GOP holds 52 seats, with Vice President Pence as a potential tiebreaker.
 The delay was announced with at least five Republicans indicating they were against bringing the bill to the floor this week.

-"Several of them want more time," McConnell added.
+"Several of them want more time," McConnell said.
 "We have a number of different discussions going on, that have been going on for six weeks.
 They continue."

 He made the announcement during Senate Republicans' weekly lunch, which was attended by Vice President Pence.
 White House chief of staff Reince Preibus and press secretary Sean Spicer were in the Capitol on Tuesday, as well.
 It's expected the bill will be altered and get a new score from the Congressional Budget Office before it comes back up.